bekk/bekk-christmas/post/javascript/the-people-behind-allen-wirfs-brock.md

 Do you think JS is a complex language now?
 Think what it would be like if hundreds of additional good feature ideas where incorporated into it.

-### What do you wish you knew before you started contributing to the development of EcmaScript?
+### What do you wish you knew before you started contributing to the development of ECMAScript?

 The full history of the language and its standardization efforts.
 What was the reasoning behind past decisions.